Thanking your sponsors

 If you have a photo of your sponsor/s and you or someone in your group is digitally savvy, it could be fun to Photoshop them into a famous movie poster and rename it something fun.
 It could be something related to the event they have sponsored or even something relevant to your group.
 Laminate it and send it off with a personal thank you note.
 You can use our favourite free app canva.com to put something simple together.

-At the end of the day, no matter how you choose to say thank you, the most important thing is that you do, and that you nurture the relationship you have with your sponsors.
+At the end of the day, no matter how you choose to thank your sponsors, the most important thing is that you do, and that you nurture the relationships you have.
 When your event is over and done with, don’t leave it too long to say thanks and whatever your medium, make sure that there are no spelling errors, especially with names!

 aka the Fundraising Whisperer